hwupathum/docs-is/en/identity-server/next/docs/deploy/set-up-separate-databases-for-clustering.md

 <td><code>CONSENT_MGT</code></td>
 <td>
 <li>Used for data pertaining to user consents</li>
-<li>In the default database configuration, UMA, consent, and identity data are located <code>IDENTITY_DB</code>.
+<li>In the default database configuration, consent, and identity data are located <code>IDENTITY_DB</code>.
-In a deployment, both identity and UMA can be configured in a single database while consent data is configured to a separate database.</li>
+In a deployment, consent data is configured to a separate database.</li>
 <!-- TODO <li>For more information, see <a href="{{base_path}}/deploy/change-datasource-consent-management">Change the Default Datasource for Consent Management</a>.</li>-->
 </td>
 </tr>